DYRECT Computed Tomography: DYnamic Reconstruction of Events on a Continuous Timescale: Discussion

 Defining the transition times on a continuous time scale theoretically allows much greater temporal resolution than post-reconstruction frame-based techniques.
-To resolve dynamics in the horizontal plane, the ideal acquisition still has a fast rotation during the acquisition of the subsequent projections.
+To optimally resolve dynamics in the horizontal plane, the ideal acquisition still has a fast rotation during the acquisition of the subsequent projections.
 The issue of motion along the optical axis might be overcome better by multi-source systems that acquire projections simultaneously from at least two angles to leverage both the depth perception and the temporal resolution.
 Such examples are dual-source setups~\cite{maire2024dual}, a plenoptic imaging setup~\cite{longo2022flexible} or a swinging multi-source system~\cite{wu2017swinging}.
 In turn, these different CT systems would require adaptations to the update strategy of the transition times like instantaneous triangulation.
-That adaptation is needed since the symmetry of the subsequent 360\textdegree\,rotations was exploited maximally in the presented reconstruction technique.
+That adaptation is needed since the symmetry of the subsequent 360\textdegree\,rotations was exploited strongly in the presented reconstruction technique.
 Considering these future extensions, the main development that generally enabled a higher temporal resolution at a feasible data rate is the local event-based definition of the transition times. \\

 Finally, since the simulation used the same parametrization of the dynamic volume as the forward projection operator of the proposed reconstruction technique, it was important to consider the possibility of an inverse crime~\cite{kaipio2007statistical}.
 Avoiding this bias means that the ground truth and reconstruction should not use the same coordinate grid to represent the data, to avoid coincidentally good results that do not represent the typically expected results.
+For instance, this could be done by simulating the ground truth on a rotated grid.
 While this notion is relevant in validating spatial effects of reconstruction methods at high resolution, we are not yet at the single projection level in terms of temporal accuracy.
-Therefore, the influence of discretization errors is expected to be minimal. \\
+Therefore, the influence of discretization errors was expected to be minimal. \\